jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 :width: 100%
 :alt: Schematic showing boxes representing the application routers for HTTP and SSH at the top of the image with lines pointing to additional boxes below that represent the login and OOD nodes of distinct clusters A and B.

 An arrangement of the Software Defined HPC (SDHPC) framework to route users to distinct cluster environments based on their user identity and group membership.
-Group A web and ssh connections are routed to the login and OOD nodes of Cluster A and group B connections are routed to the logig and OOD nodes of Cluster B.
+Group A web and ssh connections are routed to the login and OOD nodes of Cluster A and group B connections are routed to the login and OOD nodes of Cluster B.
 ```

 The SDHPC framework was developed in response to a confluence of events.